Call for nominations for the Gerald Hodges Intellectual Freedom Chapter Relations Award

 Intellectual Freedom Round Table

-- bravely defended the freedom to read or access information;
+- bravely defended the freedom to read or access to information;

 - successfully promoted intellectual freedom issues;